HillsMakan/sydneyhillsmakan/src/content/partner/hills-motor-repairs.md

 discount_text: 15% discount off labor cost for any car service  OR  15% discount off labor cost and FREE Pink Slip if doing any car service in the same time
 ---
-Any cars models and any car services including tire's services.
+Any cars models and any car services including tyres services.
 Pink slip is also available.

 **ABOUT HILLS MOTOR REPAIRS**